vrybas/authorize_if/README.md

 end
 ```

 It also accepts blocks.
-Exception is raised if block returns falsey
+Exception is raised if block evaluates to `false`
-value.

 ```ruby
 class ArticlesController